Kazlų Rūda Air Base

 Kazlų Rūda Air Base (Kazlų Rūdos aerodromas) is an air strip in Lithuania located 5 km northeast of Kazlų Rūda.
-It was built during the Soviet times for military purposes and officially opened in 1977.
+It was built from 1975 during the Soviet times for military purposes and officially opened in 1977.
+The concrete runway was 2250 m in length.
+The site was used by the Soviet 7th Guards Mountain Air Assault Division.
 It had a secret underground facility that became publicly known only in 1993 when last Soviet soldiers left the compound.
 Today it is abandoned.

+In 2012 British investors proposed converting the site into a Formula Two race track.